 We undertake routine penetration testing and security audits.
 These reports are available on request by contacting our support team.

 The Octopus Server is the central component of your Octopus installation.
-It hosts the Octopus HTTP API and the web portal, and is the central communication hub for deploying your applications.
+It hosts the Octopus HTTP API and the Octopus Web Portal, and is the central communication hub for deploying your applications.
 It needs direct access to your SQL Server Database and a file store, which can be on a local disk, or a network file share.

 You should host your Octopus Server in the best location based on your scenario.
 As a general rule of thumb, you should host your Octopus Server where it has the best access to the machines where you deploy your applications, and to the users who design and perform deployments.

-The Octopus Server hosts an HTTP API and web portal which you can configure to use standard TCP ports (80/443) or non-standard ports.
+The Octopus Server hosts an HTTP API and the Octopus Web Portal which you can configure to use standard TCP ports (80/443) or non-standard ports.
 Your Octopus Server can also be configured to accept inbound requests from Polling Tentacles over a custom TCP port, or using WebSockets.

 The only inbound requests to your Octopus Server should be ones authorized by you.
 It could be your users, or Polling Tentacles, or services you've configured to leverage the Octopus API.